fjoe88/hugo_blog/content/post/2021-08-19-python-sql-using-python-context-managers-sqlite3-python-contextlib-module-can-offer-some-help.en.md

     file.close()
 ```

 The main issue with the above code is that there's a real possibility that while executing the lines in between opening and closing of the file, an error could be raised, and as a result the file is not being properly closed and data could get corrupted that may leads to bigger issues.
-One way to tackle the problem is to write a try-except block and try catch the error while having the ability to close the file explicitly, but using context-manager will be a cleaner and more 'Pythonic' way of going at this problem - the `with` statement takes care of the closing of the file without one explicitly writing such.
+One way to tackle the problem is to write a try-except block and try catch the error while having the ability to close the file explicitly, but using context-manager will be a cleaner and more 'Pythonic' way to go at this problem - the `with` statement takes care of the closing of the file without one explicitly writing such.

-Python's **sqlite3** module provides access to the most deployed database engine in the world - SQLite .
+Python **sqlite3** module provides access to the most deployed database engine in the world - SQLite .
 A simple workflow example to get started with using sqlite3 can go as follows (here I am using nba_api module to pull players data and write to a local SQLite database)

 ```Python
 import pandas as pd